3623/Preseason_17/README.md

 # **Preseason 17**

 ## Visual Intertial Odometry
+To figure out where we are in the world, we subconciously use our eyes to determine not only position relative to other objects, but also our speed relative to those objects.
+It works quite well most of the time, and video game designers know this so that they can design their games to make it seem like we are moving.
+Sometimes it screws us up, if we see the world surrounding us moving we will think that we are moving even when we aren't (sometimes this happens when on a train)
+We can apply this same concept to our robot.
+If the image in the camera starts moving, then the camera (which is attached to the robot) is moving.
+That is what visual inertial odometry is, and like many other things that we do easily, computers do not.

 ### *goodFeaturesToTrack*
 Designed to find corners of interest because they are easily trackable through multiple frames.
 Corner detection algorithms are bad with reflective surfaces and lighting objects.